farstreet/HA_ecobloom_ecogarden/README.md

     To further enhance the experience of the Ecogarden, I'm also using the following tools, which are integrated into HA as well.

     - As the Ecogarden only has a led lamp above the plants but not in the aquarium itself, I've added an aquarium specific light solution myself.
 To be able to automatically turn the aquarium lights on and off (based on presence, time of day, etc..), I am using a [Z-Wave](https://www.home-assistant.io/integrations/zwave_js/) Smart Switch.
+    - A [template binary sensor] https://www.home-assistant.io/integrations/template/ that indicates whether someone is at home (on/off).
+    - A [template binary sensor] https://www.home-assistant.io/integrations/template/ that indicates whether someone is in bed (on/off).

   - Next Steps
     -